zacbakerr/TJComputerVision/README.md

     - Implement the hysteresis algorithm with a low and high threshold
 - Part 3
     - Implement non-max supression and hysteresis + non-max supression

+### Lab 6: Coin Detection
+- Part 1
+    - Identify center candidates for all coins
+- Part 2
+     - Identify each coin and its amount
+- Part 3
+    - Refine code from part 3

+### Lab 7: Coin Detection with OpenCV
+- Part 1
+    - Implement the code from lab 6 using OpenCV

+### Lab 8: Projection and rotation of shapes onto different planes using OpenCV

+### Lab 9: Augmented reality using OpenCV